Overview

 Also, each group member can assess the contribution value twice of the other members of the team on a scale from 0 (Bad) to 3 (Excellent).
 One time you will fill it out on April 11 and another time on the last day of class.
 Fill out the appropriate Google Form in the section below called Team Sport to turn in your ratings of your group members.
 Your value will be determined by the average score of the other members in your group.

-Finally, each group will present their group’s work using a slideshow presentation during our scheduled final exam period which is April 30 at 12PM in Gardner 105.
-Presentation slides should be submitted on Canvas prior to 12PM on April 30 by each group member.
-On April 30, each of you will have 5 to 7 minutes to present your work to the class.
+Finally, each group will present their group’s work using a slideshow presentation during our scheduled final exam period which is December 8 at 4PM in Gardner 105.
+Presentation slides should be submitted on Canvas prior to 4PM on December 8 by each group member.
+On December 8, each of you will have 5 to 7 minutes to present your work to the class.
 Your presentation should be persuasive as if you are talking to a group of coaches or players.
 I recommend starting with the purpose of your project and talk briefly about data collection.
 All group members involved should be utilized as evenly as possible in the presentation.
 It should be clear that your group has practiced your presentation several times prior.
 I am expecting a high level of eye contact, smooth transitions, slides with few words, no verbatim reading, etc. I want your slides to look absolutely stunning as if you were presenting this in a job interview.

 If there is a group who is clearly incompetent, lazy, etc., your group should notify me as soon as possible so I can help your group adapt to the situation.
 For example, I wouldn’t want a useless member of your group being able to participate in a presentation that they didn’t prepare or practice with the rest of the time.
 Your grade will be negatively impacted if someone in your group is allowed to present, and they perform poorly.
 Also, I wouldn’t want a group member submitting a paper where their only contribution is making the title page.